×

 Download our guides Your Next Career Accommodation Money and banking Cost of living Visas Employment Health and safety Language Life in Australia Studying Getting around Travel Advertise

-In 2024, 7 April marks the end of ‘Daylight Saving Time’ (DST) in Australia.
-However, if you’re not familiar with the concept, you might be wondering: “What is daylight savings?”
+In 2024, 6 October marks the beginning of ‘Daylight Saving Time’ (DST) in Australia.
+However, if you’re not familiar with the concept, you might be wondering: “What is daylight saving?”

 Daylight Saving Time (DST) is when clocks are set forward one hour from ST, in order to make better use of natural daylight.
 In Australia, DST moves clocks forward one hour in the summer, and back one hour when returning to Standard Time (ST) in autumn.
 This doesn’t add daylight but instead provides us with more usable hours of daylight.
 It prevents us from wasting too many hours with natural sun, and from working when it’s dark.